– When the employer alone is liable for the equal value of deferred compensation? –

 Employer obligation to convert remuneration tends towards unconstitutionality

 If there is no longer a DV of equal value for lack of sufficient interest with a capital guarantee, then the law’s requirement that the AG provide one on demand also becomes unconstitutional.
-For the Federal Labour Court (BAG) has only judged it to be constitutional because the AG can choose a suitable DP – but only if this is
+This is because the Federal Labor Court (BAG) has only judged it to be constitutional because the AG can choose a suitable DP – but only if it really exists in this way.

 Some employers could now come up with the idea of again questioning the legal requirement for mandatory DP, § 1a BetrAVG.
 Because he does not bear only a minimal and thus reasonable risk, as the BAG (judgement of 12.06.2007, Az.3 AZR 14/06) meant at that time, but this almost certainly occurs.
 Especially when insurers do not want to be liable for their assessment.